-Attending partner events is also an important strategy for reaching diverse and underserved groups throughout the watershed.
-CHNEP hosted or attended over 100 events with partners from 2019 to 2024, including:
+Attending partner events is also an important strategy for reaching all stakeholders throughout the watershed.
+The CHNEP hosted or attended over 100 events with partners from 2019 to 2024, including:

-- CHNEP's annual Southwest Florida Climate Summit initiated in 2021 provides an opportunity for the public, local scientists, land managers, policy makers, and resource users to come together to share and engage on climate challenges impacting Central and Southwest Florida. - CHNEP's triennial Watershed Summit (most recently held in 2023) hosts natural resource managers and the public to discuss research, restoration, and environmental issues in Central and Southwest Florida. - CHNEP attends partner special events throughout the 10-county program area, such as the Chalo Nitka Festival in Moore Haven, the Swamp Cabbage Festival in La Belle, the Wild About Nature Festival in Osprey, and the Arcadia Rodeo.
+- CHNEP's annual Southwest Florida Summit focused on enhancing community resiliency was initiated in 2021.
+It provides an opportunity for the public, local scientists, land managers, policy makers, and resource users to come together to share science and to work collaboratively on resiliency initiatives throughout Central and Southwest Florida. - CHNEP's triennial Watershed Summit (most recently held in 2023) hosts natural resource managers and the public to discuss research, restoration, and environmental issues in Central and Southwest Florida. - CHNEP attends partner special events throughout the 10-county program area, such as the Chalo Nitka Festival in Moore Haven, the Swamp Cabbage Festival in La Belle, the Wild About Nature Festival in Osprey, and the Arcadia Rodeo.